 4 Healthy, Affordable and Delicious Plant-Based Meat Substitutes

-Everyday more and more people choose a plant-based product over meat.
+Everyday more and more people are choosing plant-based products over meat.
 Ethics, health concerns, trend, or simple curiosity – regardless of reasons, hundreds are now enjoying new cruelty-free foods.

 We created a chart of the tastiest and the healthiest plant-based meat alternatives.
 Even if you’re not vegan or vegetarian, you won’t regret trying them – but be careful, you might never want to go back to your old diet!
 In any case, don’t worry about losing your protein source even for a day – those options are just as nutritious as animal-based dishes, and sometimes are even tastier.